×

 What is a typical expat home or apartment like in Cedar Grove?

 "A typical expat home or apartment in Cedar Grove, Antigua and Barbuda, is often a spacious, well-furnished property with modern amenities.
 These homes usually have a tropical aesthetic, with large windows to let in natural light and offer stunning views of the surrounding landscapes.
 They often feature open floor plans, with living areas flowing seamlessly into dining spaces and kitchens.
 The kitchens are typically equipped with modern appliances and ample storage space.
 Bedrooms are usually large and airy, often with en-suite bathrooms.
 Outdoor living is a significant aspect of life in Antigua and Barbuda, so many homes have patios, balconies, or terraces, often with views of the ocean or lush greenery.
 Some properties may also have a private pool or access to a communal pool.
 Given the island's warm climate, air conditioning and ceiling fans are common features in these homes.
 Many expat homes are located within gated communities, providing an added layer of security.
 These communities often offer additional amenities like fitness centers, tennis courts, and easy access to beaches.
 Despite being modern and comfortable, these homes often incorporate elements of Caribbean architecture, such as wooden shutters, high ceilings, and pastel colors.
-This blend of comfort, style, and local flavor makes expat homes in Cedar Grove, Antigua and Barbuda, a delightful place to live," said one expat in Cedar Grove.
+This blend of comfort, style, and local flavor makes expat homes in Cedar Grove, Antigua and Barbuda, a delightful place to live," wrote one member in Cedar Grove.

 What is the average cost of housing in Cedar Grove?